Nothing hits the spot better in cold weather than a hot, spiced chai latte!

 In the US, it is usually made as a latte, similar to the traditional masala chai.

-However, the American way uses more milk and less tea/spices, which gives it a lower caffeine content than traditional Indian chai.
+However, the American version uses more milk and less tea/spices, which results in a lower caffeine content than traditional Indian chai.

 Americans also tend to steam the milk and add spices via concentrates, powders, syrups, or pre-made tea mixes rather than boiling fresh ingredients right in the milk.